The 6 Colors We're Throwing Our Money At This Spring

 Trends may come and trends may go, but certain seasonal tentpoles remain.
-Where winter is laden with black coats and leather boots (no matter how much effort we put in to dressing otherwise), spring is a rejuvenating period of colourful trends and exposed legs.
-Once sunlight starts to linger beyond 4 o'clock, even if we're still dodging rain puddles on the pavement, neutral-toned storefronts seem to transition, Wizard of Oz-style, into a technicolor fantasy.
+Where winter is laden with black coats and oversized snow boots (no matter how much effort we put in to dressing otherwise), spring is a rejuvenating period of colorful trends and exposed legs.
+Once the snow melts, even if it's still below 40 degrees out, neutral-toned storefronts seem to transition, Wizard of Oz-style, into a technicolor fantasy.

 With a literal rainbow of options to choose from, we're breaking it down to the six hues you need to keep your eyes on this spring.
-From expected winners like an Easter-ready baby blue to some belated adoration for a rich brown, these trending colours will be worth breaking your winter shopping fast for.
-And forget the olden days of picking just one statement colour: If you love them all, wear them all — the more colours, the better.
+From expected winners like an Easter-ready baby blue to some belated adoration for a rich brown, these trending colors will be worth breaking your winter shopping fast for.
+And forget the olden days of picking just one statement color: If you love them all, wear them all — the more colors, the better.

 What was once called "clashing" is now deemed power styling, so throw as many hues into your spring wardrobe as you want — starting with our forecasted picks ahead.